econchick/roguelynn/_posts/2014-07-19-Explain-like-Im-5-DNS.md

 IP address #1: 81.28.232.189
 ```

 Trying `dnsmap pyladies.com` only returns about 4 results even though - as one of the managers of the site - I know there's way over [20][pyladieslocations].
-So don't exactly expect the results to be comprehensive, nor fast since it's literally searching based on a built-in or provided word list one at a time.
+So don't exactly expect the results to be comprehensive, nor fast since it's literally searching based on a built-in word list one at a time without multithreading.
 So this tool is limited to its built-in word list, which you can certainly supply on your own as well.

 I ran dnsmap against spotify.net for funsies while running the earlier described sniff function from [scapy][scapy].
 Here is a captured UDP datagram in which you can see dnsmap was querying for `zr.spotify.net`: